AGOberprieler/GinJinn2/docs/getting_started.rst

 Getting Started
 ===============

-Assuming that a compatible annotated dataset is available, the general GinJinn2 workflow consists of
+Assuming that a compatible annotated dataset is available (see :doc:`Dataset Annotation <annotation>`), the general GinJinn2 workflow consists of

 #.  train(-validation)-test split of the dataset
 #.
 GinJinn2 project intialization